 Ouray Via Ferrata

+The Ouray Via Ferrata is open for the season!
 To make a reservation, please click below.

 The Downstream Route

-Utilizing both natural features and European-style amendments, including the 75-foot “Skybridge” (the first ladder-bridge of its kind in North America), on the Ouray Via Ferrata climbers spend essentially the entire route hanging from iron rungs while attached to a cable for protection, with movement constantly varying between vertical and horizontal terrain.
+Utilizing both natural features and European-style amendments, including the 75-foot “Skybridge” (the first ladder-bridge of its kind in North America), climbers on the Ouray Via Ferrata spend essentially the entire route hanging from iron rungs while attached to a cable for protection, with movement constantly varying between vertical and horizontal terrain.
 The Ouray Via Ferrata now has two separate routes, and we most frequently guide the Downstream Route.

 The route is directly across from the Ouray Ice Park, a world-class ice climbing attraction in the winter.
 The brainchild of passionate local climbers, the Ouray Via Ferrata was built in conjunction with savvy engineers and designers.
 Each element of the route has been meticulously tested and built to high international via ferrata standards, while also being fun and imaginative.